Magisk-Modules-Repo/ainur_jamesdsp/README.md

 * All root solutions (requires init.d support if not using magisk or supersu.
 Try [Init.d Injector](https://forum.xda-developers.com/android/software-hacking/mod-universal-init-d-injector-wip-t3692105))

 ## Change Log
+### v1.9.8 - 2.21.2019
+* Added Samsung Galaxy S9 and Zuk Z2 Pro to lib workaround
+* Made lib workaround a choice so I don't have to keep updating this
+* Unity v3.3 update

 ### v1.9.7 - 1.16.2019
 * Forgot to move apk back to priv-app (needed for unity 3.2)